Learn about optimal baby wake times to help your baby take better naps, sleep longer stretches at night, and be less fussy throughout the day.

 3.5 to 5 months (2 hours)

-Many babies are ready to drop to one nap around their first birthday.
 Your baby is becoming a little toddler now and starting to get into all sorts of mischief!
 Congrats mama!
-You survived that first year of navigating baby sleep schedules and wake times!
+You survived that first year of navigating baby schedules and wake times!

 Baby Wake Times Vary

 Remember, that every baby is different and it will take some experimenting and troubleshooting to find your baby’s optimal wake time.
-Start on the lower end and increase it slightly if you think wake time might be the reason your baby is taking short naps.
+Start on the lower end and increase it slightly if you think wake time might be the reason your baby takes short naps.

 My daughter was always on the higher end of wake times.
 Whenever we consistently started to struggle with short naps, I would increase her wake time by about 15 minutes and that usually did the trick.
 She would sleep longer when she had a slightly longer wake time.